timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
-It aims to reduce administrative burdens, enabling musicians to prioritize creative work.
-MusoBuddy is envisioned as a user-friendly, scalable, and leading global solution for independent artists, enhancing their business efficiency and market potential.
+MusoBuddy is a comprehensive music business management platform for musicians, streamlining administrative tasks such as bookings, contracts, invoices, and compliance.
+Its purpose is to reduce administrative burdens, enabling musicians to focus on creative work.
+The platform aims to be a user-friendly, scalable, and indispensable tool to enhance efficiency and support independent artists in managing their careers, ultimately becoming the leading solution for independent artists globally.

 ## User Preferences
 Preferred communication style: Simple, everyday language.